analyticalmindsltd/smote_variants/README.rst

 ..
 [ISOMAP_Hybrid] Gu, Qiong and Cai, Zhihua and Zhu, Li, "Classification of Imbalanced Data Sets by Using the Hybrid Re-sampling Algorithm Based on Isomap" , Proceedings of the 4th International Symposium on Advances in Computation and Intelligence, 2009, pp. 287--296

 ..
-[CE_SMOTE] S. Chen and G. Guo and L. Chen, "A New Over-Sampling Method Based on Cluster Ensembles" , 2010 IEEE 24th International Conference on Advanced Information Networking and Applications Workshops, 2010, pp. 599-604
+[CE_SMOTE] Chen, S. and Guo, G. and Chen, L., "A New Over-Sampling Method Based on Cluster Ensembles" , 2010 IEEE 24th International Conference on Advanced Information Networking and Applications Workshops, 2010, pp. 599-604

 ..
-[Edge_Det_SMOTE] Y. Kang and S. Won, "Weight decision algorithm for oversampling technique on class-imbalanced learning" , ICCAS 2010, 2010, pp. 182-186
+[Edge_Det_SMOTE] Kang, Y. and Won, S., "Weight decision algorithm for oversampling technique on class-imbalanced learning" , ICCAS 2010, 2010, pp. 182-186

 ..
 [CBSO] Baru, "A Novel Synthetic Minority Oversampling Technique for Imbalanced Data Set Learning" , Neural Information Processing, 2011, pp. 735--744

 ..
-[E_SMOTE] T. Deepa and M. Punithavalli, "An E-SMOTE technique for feature selection in High-Dimensional Imbalanced Dataset" , 2011 3rd International Conference on Electronics Computer Technology, 2011, pp. 322-324
+[E_SMOTE] Deepa, T. and Punithavalli, M., "An E-SMOTE technique for feature selection in High-Dimensional Imbalanced Dataset" , 2011 3rd International Conference on Electronics Computer Technology, 2011, pp. 322-324

 ..
 [DBSMOTE] Bunkhumpornpa, "DBSMOTE: Density-Based Synthetic Minority Over-sampling TEchnique" , Applied Intelligence, 2012, pp. 664--684

 ..
 [ASMOBD] Senzhang Wang and Zhoujun Li and Wenhan Chao and Qinghua Cao, "Applying adaptive over-sampling technique based on data density and cost-sensitive SVM to imbalanced learning" , The 2012 International Joint Conference on Neural Networks (IJCNN), 2012, pp. 1-8

 ..
-[Assembled_SMOTE] B. Zhou and C. Yang and H. Guo and J. Hu, "A quasi-linear SVM combined with assembled SMOTE for imbalanced data classification" , The 2013 International Joint Conference on Neural Networks (IJCNN), 2013, pp. 1-7
+[Assembled_SMOTE] Zhou, B. and Yang, C. and Guo, H. and Hu, J., "A quasi-linear SVM combined with assembled SMOTE for imbalanced data classification" , The 2013 International Joint Conference on Neural Networks (IJCNN), 2013, pp. 1-7

 ..
-[SDSMOTE] K. Li and W. Zhang and Q. Lu and X. Fang, "An Improved SMOTE Imbalanced Data Classification Method Based on Support Degree" , 2014 International Conference on Identification, Information and Knowledge in the Internet of Things, 2014, pp. 34-38
+[SDSMOTE] Li, K. and Zhang, W. and Lu, Q. and Fang, X., "An Improved SMOTE Imbalanced Data Classification Method Based on Support Degree" , 2014 International Conference on Identification, Information and Knowledge in the Internet of Things, 2014, pp. 34-38

 ..
-[DSMOTE] S. Mahmoudi and P. Moradi and F. Akhlaghian and R. Moradi, "Diversity and separable metrics in over-sampling technique for imbalanced data classification" , 2014 4th International Conference on Computer and Knowledge Engineering (ICCKE), 2014, pp. 152-158
+[DSMOTE] Mahmoudi, S. and Moradi, P. and Akhlaghian, F. and Moradi, R., "Diversity and separable metrics in over-sampling technique for imbalanced data classification" , 2014 4th International Conference on Computer and Knowledge Engineering (ICCKE), 2014, pp. 152-158

 ..
-[G_SMOTE] T. Sandhan and J. Y. Choi, "Handling Imbalanced Datasets by Partially Guided Hybrid Sampling for Pattern Recognition" , 2014 22nd International Conference on Pattern Recognition, 2014, pp. 1449-1453
+[G_SMOTE] Sandhan, T. and Choi, J. Y., "Handling Imbalanced Datasets by Partially Guided Hybrid Sampling for Pattern Recognition" , 2014 22nd International Conference on Pattern Recognition, 2014, pp. 1449-1453

 ..
-[NT_SMOTE] Y. H. Xu and H. Li and L. P. Le and X. Y. Tian, "Neighborhood Triangular Synthetic Minority Over-sampling Technique for Imbalanced Prediction on Small Samples of Chinese Tourism and Hospitality Firms" , 2014 Seventh International Joint Conference on Computational Sciences and Optimization, 2014, pp. 534-538
+[NT_SMOTE] Xu, Y. H. and Li, H. and Le, L. P. and Tian, X. Y., "Neighborhood Triangular Synthetic Minority Over-sampling Technique for Imbalanced Prediction on Small Samples of Chinese Tourism and Hospitality Firms" , 2014 Seventh International Joint Conference on Computational Sciences and Optimization, 2014, pp. 534-538

 ..
 [Lee] Lee, Jaedong and Kim, Noo-ri and Lee, Jee-Hyong, "An Over-sampling Technique with Rejection for Imbalanced Class Learning" , Proceedings of the 9th International Conference on Ubiquitous Information Management and Communication, 2015, pp. 102:1--102:6

 ..
-[SPY] X. T. Dang and D. H. Tran and O. Hirose and K. Satou, "SPY: A Novel Resampling Method for Improving Classification Performance in Imbalanced Data" , 2015 Seventh International Conference on Knowledge and Systems Engineering (KSE), 2015, pp. 280-285
+[SPY] Dang, X. T. and Tran, D. H. and Hirose, O. and Satou, K., "SPY: A Novel Resampling Method for Improving Classification Performance in Imbalanced Data" , 2015 Seventh International Conference on Knowledge and Systems Engineering (KSE), 2015, pp. 280-285

 ..
-[SMOTE_PSOBAT] J. Li and S. Fong and Y. Zhuang, "Optimizing SMOTE by Metaheuristics with Neural Network and Decision Tree" , 2015 3rd International Symposium on Computational and Business Intelligence (ISCBI), 2015, pp. 26-32
+[SMOTE_PSOBAT] Li, J. and Fong, S. and Zhuang, Y., "Optimizing SMOTE by Metaheuristics with Neural Network and Decision Tree" , 2015 3rd International Symposium on Computational and Business Intelligence (ISCBI), 2015, pp. 26-32

 ..
-[MDO] L. Abdi and S. Hashemi, "To Combat Multi-Class Imbalanced Problems by Means of Over-Sampling Techniques" , IEEE Transactions on Knowledge and Data Engineering, 2016, pp. 238-251
+[MDO] Abdi, L. and Hashemi, S., "To Combat Multi-Class Imbalanced Problems by Means of Over-Sampling Techniques" , IEEE Transactions on Knowledge and Data Engineering, 2016, pp. 238-251

 ..
 [Random_SMOTE] Don, "A New Over-Sampling Approach: Random-SMOTE for Learning from Imbalanced Data Sets" , Knowledge Scienc, 2011, pp. 343--352